magepages/mpdocs/docs/product-labels/index.md

 - **Custom CSS**: You can edit the labels as your want
 - **Select position**: You can edit the display position of labels here by moving the mouse or edit the display position of labels by choosing the positions respectively with the squares on the side.
+- **Tooltip**: Enter text for tooltip shown when hovering on the label.

 Design the labels and images for the product on the `Product Listing` (the label will display on the product in the Category, Search Page or Layered Navigation if your website installs Layered Navigation extension of Mageplaza.